mtigas/django-medusa/README.markdown

 built-in `TestClient` to render out those views to either disk, Amazon S3, or to Google App Engine.

-At the moment, this likely does not scale to extremely large websites.

-Optionally utilizes the `multiprocessing` library to speed up the rendering process by rendering many views at once.
+At the moment, this likely does not scale to extremely large websites due to the use of the internal `TestClient`.
+But django-medusa optionally uses the `multiprocessing` library to speed up the rendering process by rendering many views in parallel.

 **For those uninterested in the nitty-gritty**, there are tutorials/examples in the `docs` dir: